The Josephson junction as a quantum engine

-The model that we have presented here is the simplest dynamical description consistent with these important features of the JJ.
-Further work is needed to improve and clarify the detailed modeling of the JJ, including such effects as the dependence of the tunneling rate $K$ on the junction voltage $V$ and an explicit treatment of the electrostatic interactions of the Cooper pairs.
-The methods that we have introduced here might also help to clarify the dynamics of the Esaki diode, an active device used to build electrical oscillators that, like the JJ, exhibits a negative differential resistance associated with electron tunneling \cite{Esaki}.
+The model that we have presented here is the simplest dynamical description consistent with these key features of the JJ.
+Further work is needed to improve and clarify the detailed modelling of the JJ, including such effects as the dependence of the tunneling rate $K$ on the junction voltage $V$ and an explicit treatment of the electrostatic interactions of the Cooper pairs.
+The methods that we have introduced here might also help to clarify the dynamics of the Esaki diode, an active device used to build electrical self-oscillators that, like the JJ, exhibits a negative differential resistance associated with electron tunneling \cite{Esaki}.

 Beyond the concrete problem of understanding the Josephson effect as an irreversible process, we consider that the present work is also of interest more broadly to the physical theory of quantum thermodynamics as well as to the mathematical theory of dynamical systems.
 In previous models of quantum engines, the work is extracted by a degree of freedom that is effectively classical or semi-classical \cite{QT}.
 In our model of the JJ work is extracted by a ``tool'' (or ``piston'') that is a macroscopic but intrinsically quantum object: the coherence $z$ in the density matrix of \Eq{eq:sigma}.
-This could make it important for developing a better understanding of the physics of practical qubits and how they can be maintained against decoherence.
+This could make it important to developing a better understanding the physics of practical qubits and how the can be maintained against decoherence.

-In the theory of dynamical systems, most mathematical models of autonomous engines have been based on Hopf bifurcations and the associated limit cycles \cite{SO,Strogatz-Hopf}.
+In the theory of dynamical systems, most mathematical models of autonomous engines have been based on Hopf bifurcations and the associated limit cycles.
 In our model, the JJ's engine dynamics is associated with hidden attractors \cite{hidden}.
 The precise characterization of these attractors and their relation to other features of our model deserves further study.
-Following the suggestion made long ago by Fabry and Le Corbeiller \cite{LeCorbeiller-Eng, 2Stroke}, we believe that a fruitful dialogue between thermodynamics and the theory of differential equations may be the key to a better understanding of active devices more generally \cite{passive-active}, including other electrical self-oscillators.
+Following the suggestion made long ago by Fabry and Le Corbeiller \cite{LeCorbeiller-Eng, 2Stroke}, we believe that a fruitful dialogue between thermodynamics and the theory of differential equations may be the key to a better understanding of active devices \cite{passive-active}, including the JJ and other electrical self-oscillators.